agsh/boobst/Readme.md

 ### Blob

 Send stream to the database server. file://path/to/the/file saves file on the disk, global://blob saves file into global.
+> Note: if you are using node.js v0.8 or later with old Streams API, it is better to pause you stream after creating.
+> There is no such problem in node.js v0.10 with "Streams2" API.

 ``` Javascript
 bs.blob('global://blob', fs.createReadStream('/home/und/00109721.jpg'), function(err) {